A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Mathematical setting and numerical method

 \subsection{Main result}

-Throughout this paper, we use a fixed time step $\Delta t=T/N$, $N\in\mathbb{N}$ without loss of generality, and set $t_n=n\Delta t\in(0,T]$, $n\in \mathbb{N}$.
-We denote by $C$ any generic constant independent of $h$, $n$ and $\Delta t$, which may change from one place to another.
-The main result of this paper is formulated in the following theorem. \begin{theorem} Let $u$ be the mild solution of problem \eqref{model} and $u^h_n$ the approximated solution at time $t_n$ by EREM scheme \eqref{erem}.
-Assume that \assref{Assumption1}, \assref{Assumption0} (with the corresponding $\beta \in [0,2]$) and \assref{Assumption2} are fulfilled.
-Then there exists a positive constant $C$ independent of $h$, $n$ and $\Delta t$ such that :
+Throughout this paper, we denote by $C$ any generic constant independent of $h$, $m$ and $\Delta t$, which may change from one place to another.
+The main result of this paper is formulated in the following theorem. \begin{theorem} Let $u$ be the mild solution of problem \eqref{model} and $u^h_m$ its approximation at time $t_m$ by EREM scheme \eqref{erem}.
+Assume that Assumptions \ref{Assumption1} and \ref{Assumption2} are fulfilled.
+Then for $m=1,\cdots,M$, it holds that